 Cpl.
 Kenneth Cecil Squire

 Cpl.
-Kenneth C. Squire was born in Columbus, Ohio, on March 10, 1922.
-He was the son of John F. & Lillian M. Thomson-Squire.
-In 1929, his parents moved, with their six sons and two daughters, to Janesville, Wisconsin.
-He attended Janesville schools and was a 1940 graduate of Janesville High School.
+Kenneth C. Squire was born in Columbus, Ohio, on March 10, 1922, and was the son of John F. & Lillian M. Thomson-Squire.
+In 1929, his parents moved, with their six sons and two daughters, to Janesville, Wisconsin, where he attended Janesville schools and was a 1940 graduate of Janesville High School.
 He worked at the high school after graduating.

 Ken joined the Wisconsin National Guard's 32nd Tank Company which was headquartered in Janesville.
 His reason for doing this was that a draft act had just been passed, and he knew that it was just a matter of time before he was drafted into the regular army.
 Since the tank company was suppose to serve for one year and then be released from federal duty, this seemed like a good way to get his military obligation over.